 These were the most rigid shoes we tried, so much so that we could barely feel the pedal underfoot, making for some unnerving rides.
 When we decided to make little adjustments with our feet, unweighting just a little, we ran the risk of our foot completely slipping off the pedal.
-If you are looking for a shoe where you can make frequent small adjustments with your feet and be able to feel the pedal, we recommend the Bontrager Flatline.
-And if you are looking for something more flexible, we recommend Five Ten Freerider Pro.
+If you are looking for a shoe where you can make frequent small adjustments with your feet and be able to feel the pedal, we recommend looking at some of the other models we tested.

 The upper is constructed from a water-resistant micro-fiber and is perforated for better breathability.
 While the material itself is not very breathable, the holes on the side seem to help a lot with breathability.

 Durability is where these shoes shine.
 The material is very thick, and everything is bound together extremely well.
 After rigorous testing, there was no visible scarring, and the waterproof material did not scratch.
 The laces are wide, so they are easily snagged, but the overall structure of the shoe is tough.